groupblog/_posts/studying notes.operating system.chapter 4.md

  * kernel still contain all device drivers
  * each device driver includes a probe routine
  * allow kernel image built for a number of similar installations not identical ones
- * boot time is long, impractival as supported devices too much
+ * boot time is long, impractical as supported devices too much
 * meta-drivers:
  * meta-driver handle a particular kind of bus
  * installed into kernel